oWuAMa1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword : give number of matched patterns 16-whatsnext : show n lines after matching 17-hidethisword : don't display this pattern
+15-countthatword : give number of matched patterns 16-whatsnext : show n lines after matching 17-hidethisword : don't display this pattern 18-letteronly : show lines of file that start with a letter insensitively